-We all have a responsibility to act appropriately when dealing with children.
+We all have a responsibility to act appropriately when dealing with children and to uphold the Child Safe Standards recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse, and accepted by NSW Government.
 Under the Ombudsman Act 1974 (NSW), a child is defined as a person under the age of 18, and so may include a customer or colleague.

 Appropriate conduct includes, but is not limited to: